 Take a classic hummus up a notch with flavoured hummus.
 This spicy buffalo hummus recipe comes together quickly and makes for such a fun and delicious snack that’s sure to disappear fast!

 If you’re a buffalo sauce fan and a hummus fan, then have I got the recipe for you!
 This buffalo hummus is great for spice lovers!

 The dill really adds something special and I totally recommend using it.
-It takes the hummus to another (delicious) level and will leave ya wanting to grab more chips and get dunkin’.
+It takes the hummus to another (delicious) level and will leave ya wanting to grab more chips and get dunking.

 Fan of flavoured hummus?
-Try this green goddess hummus!
+Check out this green goddess hummus!

-- Can be enjoyed in a bunch of different ways
+- It can be enjoyed in a bunch of different ways.

 - Of course, it tastes delicious!